 Feeling slow, weak, or missing time goals by a large margin indicates fatigue.
 You’re likely not allowing enough time for your muscles to recover, not getting enough sleep, and not fueling properly.

-If you weren’t taking enough rest before, you’re sure to find yourself forced into rest when you have a full blown injury.
+If you weren’t taking enough rest before, you’re sure to find yourself forced into rest when you have a common running injury.
 The body is smarter than you think and if you don’t give it rest, it will ensure you rest.

-Each time we exercise, the stress creates microscopic tears in the muscle tissue.
-With proper rest, the muscle has time to repair, however, continuous, repetitive movements, like running only cause more tears that lead to inflammation.
+Training stresses the muscles to create microscopic tears in the muscle tissue.
+With proper rest, the muscle then repairs to build back stronger.
+However, continuous, repetitive movements, like running without the right recovery only cause more tears that lead to inflammation.